jboss-developer/jboss-eap-quickstarts/logging/README.md

 Remove the Logging Configuration
 ----------------------------

-### Restore the Logging Properties File

-1. If it is running, stop the JBoss EAP server.
-2. Replace the `EAP_HOME/standalone/configuration/logging.properties` file with the back-up copy of the file.
+You can remove the logging configuration by running the  `remove-logging.cli` script provided in the root directory of this quickstart or by manually restoring the back-up copy the configuration file.

 ### Remove the Server Logging Configuration

-You can remove the logging configuration by running the  `remove-logging.cli` script provided in the root directory of this quickstart or by manually restoring the back-up copy the configuration file.
+You can remove the logging configuration by running the  `remove-logging.cli` script provided in the root directory of this quickstart or by manually restoring the back-up copy of the configuration file.

 #### Remove the Logging Configuration by Running the JBoss CLI Script